zooko/smalloc/README.md

   memory pages on modern MacOS and iOS are 16 KiB.

-* If we could allocate even more virtual memory space, `smalloc` could be even *simpler* (eg apply the "areas" structure to all slabs and not just the ones whose slots fit into cache lines), more scalable (eg large slot-sizes could be larger than 4 mebibytes), and more flexible (eg have more than one `smalloc` heap in a single process).
+* If we could allocate even more virtual memory space, `smalloc` could more scalable (eg large slot-sizes could be larger than 4 mebibytes, the number of per-thread areas could be greater than 64), and you could have more than one `smalloc` heap in a single process.
 Larger (than 48-bit) virtual memory addresses are already supported on some platforms/configurations, especially server-oriented ones, but are not widely supported on desktop and smartphone platforms.
 We could consider creating a variant of `smalloc` that works only platforms with larger (than 48-bit) virtual memory addresses and offers these advantages.

-* The Rust ThreadId documentation specifically says not to rely on the values of resulting ThreadIds for anything other than equality testing.
-However, we are relying (for performance optimization, not for correctness) on the lowest 8 bits of the values not colliding with the lowest 8 bits of other ThreadIds (or at least not colliding *much*).
-The current implementation of Rust ThreadId just has an incrementing counter, which is perfect for us!
-Possible future work: find some way to get a contract from the underlying platform (whether Rust std lib, operating system, or CPU), not just an implementation detail, that allows us to spread `malloc()`/`realloc()` calls from different cores/threads out across the areas (probabilistically--just for performance optimization).
-(I looked into the `RDPID` instruction on x86 and the `MPIDR` instruction on ARM as a way to do this without the overhead of an operating system call, but using `MPIDR` resulted in an illegal instruction exception on MacOS on Apple M4, so I gave up on that approach.)
+* I looked into the `RDPID` instruction on x86 and the `MPIDR` instruction on ARM as a way to get a differentiating number/ID for the current core without the overhead of an operating system call and without having to load the current thread number from memory, but using `MPIDR` resulted in an illegal instruction exception on MacOS on Apple M4, so I gave up on that approach.
+The current implementation assigns a unique integer "thread number" to each thread the first time it calls `malloc()`, which is stored in thread-local storage.
+It might be nice if we could figure out a way to get any kind of differentiating number/ID for different cores with a CPU instruction instead of by reading it from thread-local memory, which incurs a potential-cache-miss.
+Also, of course, we ought to benchmark whether it is actually more efficient to use one of these CPU instructions or to just load the thread number from thread-local storage. :-)

 Notes: